Axian-Inc/wwi-express-svc/README.md

 DB_PASS=somePassword
 ```

-4. Run this application via one of the following means:
+4. After you've updated the .env config.
+Run this application via one of the following means:
     - `Start the application in a debugging session`: Press `F5`, or click `Debug -> Start Debugging` from the VS Code top navigation.
     - `Start the application w/out debugger`:
         - Press `CTRL + F5`, or click `Debug -> Start Without Debugging` from the VS Code top navigation.